 When and where will the Mom Prom be held?

-If you’re interested in attending the 2018 Mom Prom, be sure to put your name on the list to receive updates from Mom Prom so you’ll be the first to know when the date and location are announced.
+If you’re interested in attending the 2018 Mom Prom, be sure to put your name on the list to receive updates from Mom Prom so you’ll be the first to know when tickets go on sale in mid-February.
 Tickets are likely to sell out again in 2018, so being on the email list is the best way to ensure you won’t miss a chance to get your ticket in time.

 What about parking?